aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/_index.md

 ## Create Curve Polygon Geometry with Aspose.GIS for .NET
 Link: [Create Curve Polygon Geometry](./create-curve-polygon-geometry/) Dive into the efficient creation of Curve Polygon Geometry using Aspose.GIS for .NET.
-Follow our step-by-step guide seamlessly integrating into your GIS applications.
+Follow our step‑by‑step guide seamlessly integrating into your GIS applications.

 ## Create Compound Curve Geometry with Aspose.GIS in .NET
 Link: [Create Compound Curve Geometry](./create-compound-curve-geometry/)